mariadb-corporation/mariadb-columnstore-api/docs/reference/types.rst

 .. cpp:function:: ColumnStoreDecimal::ColumnStoreDecimal(double value)

-   Sets the decimal to the contents of a supplied :cpp:type:`double` value.
+   Sets the decimal to the contents of a supplied :c:type:`double` value.

    .. note::
       The internally this uses the :cpp:type:`std::string` method so the performance may be lower than expected.